Telegram Channel Link: Paid Access Entry Point

 Sharing your channel link without a payment step means you are giving content away for free.
 Your link should point to your Paprika page — paprika.bot/your-slug — not directly to the channel.

-Ignoring Mobile vs Desktop
+Ignoring Mobile vs Desktop Behavior

 Your link needs to work on both.
 Paprika pages are mobile-optimized and open directly in Telegram when the fan taps “Open in Telegram.”
-Raw t.me links sometimes behave differently on desktop browsers versus the mobile app — test before you share.
+Raw t.me links sometimes behave differently on desktop browsers versus the mobile app — always test before you share.

 Skipping QR Codes for Offline Promotion

-If you promote in the physical world — events, flyers, printed materials — a telegram QR code pointing to your Paprika page converts better than a typed URL.
-Use Telegram’s built-in QR generator (tap your channel name → QR Code) or any telegram link generator tool to create one instantly.
+If you promote in the physical world — events, flyers, printed materials — a Telegram QR code pointing to your Paprika page converts better than a typed URL.
+Use Telegram’s built-in QR generator (tap your channel name → QR Code) or any Telegram link generator tool to create one instantly.
 A scan beats a typo every time.

 Conversion funnel illustration showing link transforming into revenue with user flow